 A slippery slope is only fallacious because it causally claims that A will lead to B when the connection to A and B is at best a synthetic truth, where no clear causal connection has been empirically established between the two.
 A reductio ad absurdum, by contrast, focuses on logical principles that concern the entailment of relations between various propositions.
 If A is permissible, then this logically entails that B is permissible.
 The pro-life argument is eliminating general principles that might grant the status of a right to life (which does not require an exact time) – e.g, location, brain waves, ability to experience pain, birth, etc. It is argued that none of these principles are sufficient to grant a right to life, which entails that infanticide would be permissible if a fetus has no right to life at conception, but of course this is absurd.
 Therefore the fetus must have a right to life at conception.
 It is very easy to see how this argument is valid and possibly sound.

 Furthermore, Thomson obfuscates matters by conflating an acorn with an oak tree.
 An acorn is just a seed, but when its growth has become actualized (its conception), it is indeed of the oak tree kind at conception even if it has not reached full maturity in its development.
 So if by oak tree we simply mean the adult period of an acorn’s development, then of course it is not an oak tree, but it should be obvious that its conception grants it the status of being an oak tree, just not of the fully developed sort.
-Similarly, no one is claiming a fetus is a person at the moment of conception, only that its potential for personhood is being developed (or gradually actualized) at conception.
-So for pro-lifers, it is the possession of this potential for personhood that grants one a right to life.
+Similarly, no one is claiming a fetus is a fully developed person at the moment of conception, only that its personhood is being developed (or gradually actualized) at conception.
+So for pro-lifers, it is the possession of the essence that grants one a right to life.
 This personhood does not need to be fully developed for one to have a right to life anymore than claiming that an acorn must be fully mature in order for it to have the status of belonging to the oak tree kind.
 So defects can occur along the way such that one’s rational capacities do not get properly developed, but since they participate in the human kind, they still have a right to life.

 The Violinist of Death